sashthamanik/Smooth-Fancy-Menu-Using-Bootstrab/README.md

 # Smooth-Fancy-Menu-bootstrab-
-This is sooth design with fancy menu bar
+This is smooth with fancy menu bar!!
+I think you will love this syle!